cpacilio/marvel_continuity/README.md

 - #269-270 (_Terminus, Johnny and Alicia start to have mutual feelings_)
 - #271-273 (_Nathaniel Richards_) [It is revealed that Kang is a descendant of Nathaniel from 3000 who discovers Nathaniel's ancient citadel and recreates the time machine in the form of a sphinx]
 - #276-277 (_Mephisto, Dr. Strange, the Thing returns to Earth_)
-- The Thing #23 (_Reed reveals the truth to Ben, Ben leaves the FF_)
+- The Thing #23 (_Reed reveals the truth to Ben, Ben leaves the F4_)
 - #278-279 (_Kristoff as the new Dr Doom, explosion of the Baxter Building_)
 - #280-281 (_Hate Monger, Malice_)
-- #282-284 (_FF vs Psycho Man, Susan becomes the Invisible Woman_)
+- #282-284 (_F4 vs Psycho Man, Susan becomes the Invisible Woman_)
-- Avengers Annual #14 (_Prince Dezan becomes the new king of the Skrulls, Skrulls lose ability of shape-shift_) [A parallel plot is told in FF Annual #19, with the final pages of the two Annuals almost overlapping.
+- Avengers Annual #14 (_Prince Dezan becomes the new king of the Skrulls, Skrulls lose ability of shape-shift_) [A parallel plot is told in F4 Annual #19, with the final pages of the two Annuals almost overlapping.
 However, I find it a much weaker story which does not add much.
 You might want to read it just for completeness.]
 - #286 (_Revival of Jean Grey_)
 - #287-288 (_Return of Dr. Doom, Doom vs the Beyonder_)
 - #289-292 (_Negative zone, Blastaar, Annihilus, 1936 New York_)